 Due to the strain's strong sativa genetics, Tangie produces an energetic and euphoric high.
-The strain's strong cerebral properties, including happiness, improved creativity, and focus, are favored among medical and recreational communities.
+The strain's strong cerebral properties, including happiness, improved creativity, and focus, are favored among recreational communities.
 Tangie manages to get the consumer sufficiently stoned without knocking out their awareness or attention.
 This cannabis strain is ideally suited to boosting workouts, enhancing creative problem solving, and just having a good time.

 Potential Negative Effects of Tangie